nortikin/sverchok/docs/nodes/surface/nurbs_surface.rst

   * **Geomdl**.
 Use Geomdl_ library.
 This option is available only when Geomdl package is installed.
   * **Sverchok**.
 Use built-in Sverchok implementation.
+  * **FreCAD**.
+Use FreeCAD_ libraries.
+This option is available only when FreeCAD libraries are installed.

   In general, built-in implementation should be faster; but Geomdl implementation is better tested.
   The default option is **Geomdl**, when it is available; otherwise, built-in implementation is used.